 Our weight can be the sole reason that we have a shit day (when we've put on a kilo or two) or an amazing day (when we're lighter than the previous day).
 Tying our happiness and feelings of self worth to our weight means we're destined to feel like crap every time our weight isn't where we wish it was and also make us feel like failures, repeatedly.

 This is because of the lie that diet culture has sold us – that we have to be smaller to be happier.
-If that were true would be priceless if we didn’t exist at all?!
+If that were true would we reach peak happiness if we were so small we didn’t exist at all?!

 Ask yourself this, if your scales make you feel like shit are they really adding anything useful to your life?

 There are SO many factors that make up our health, from economic and social to individual and biological.
 Our weight is only a tiny piece in the giant puzzle of health and for many of us it has little effect at all.

 It genuinely is impossible to judge how healthy someone is just by looking at them.
 To really get the whole picture you’d need knowledge of behaviours around food, activity levels, mental wellbeing, vitals and full blood work.
 Yet we consistently use weight as a substitute for all of this; healthcare providers are guilty of this oh so often.

 Our weight can fluctuate by as much as 10kg (!!!) a day just because of normal biological functions such as hydration, hormone levels, digestion, illness or stress in the body.
 This isn’t even to say about the normal physiological changes that occur as we age, or as we undergo lifestyle changes or having kids or illnesses.
 We can’t expect our bodies to look and weigh the same as they did when we were 20.

 On top of this it’s a fallacy that we have ultimate, final control and responsibility for our long-term weight, it’s one of the biggest lies we’re sold.